mtoensing/Docker-Minecraft-Bedrock-Server/README.md

 * **Local file allowlist.json:** /volume1/docker/bedrockserver/allowlist.json
 * **Mount path:** /bedrock-server/allowlist.json

+**whitelist.json**
+* **Local file permissions.json:** /volume1/docker/bedrockserver/whitelist.json
+* **Mount path:** /bedrock-server/whitelist.json

+**permissions.json**
+* **Local file permissions.json:** /volume1/docker/bedrockserver/permissions.json
+* **Mount path:** /bedrock-server/permissions.json

-You can edit the server.properties on you NAS directly after you shut down the server.
+You can edit the `server.properties` on you NAS directly after you shut down the server.
 You can edit specific options like gamemode (creative or survival) or enable the allowlist.
 The later is highly recommended if you plan to open the ports to the internet.

 ## Add someone to the allowlist and grant user admin rights

 You can enter commands in terminal on Synology on your Docker Container.
-Add users to the allowlist and do not edit the allowlist.json manually:
+Add users to the allowlist and do not edit the `allowlist.json` manually:

 **allowlist add [xbox playername]**